 • ¼ cup Dijon mustard

-• 1 teaspoon liquid smoke optional
+• 1 teaspoon liquid smoke optional or use smoked paprika

 • ½ cup spice rub (see recipe below)

-• ½ cup barbecue sauce store-bought or homemade (Blues Hog recommended)
+• ½ cup barbecue sauce store-bought (Blues Hog recommended) or homemade

 For the Spice Rub